keithalewis/math/op.md

 the _option payoff_ as a function of the _underlying_ at _expiration_.
 _Greeks_ are derivatives of the _value_ with respect to _model parameters_.

-Let $F > 0$ be the value of the underlying at option expiration.
+Let $F$ be the value of the underlying at option expiration.
 Any positive random variable $F$ can be parameterized by
 $F = f \exp(s X - κ(s))$, where $κ(s) = \log E[s X]$ is the cumulant of $X$.
 Note $E[F] = f$ is the _forward_ and $\Var(\log F) = s^2$ is the variance